Home - Salad - Roasted Cauliflower Salad with Farro and Crispy Chickpeas

 Overhead view of ingredients on a light surface: chopped cauliflower on a cutting board, bowls of chickpeas, fresh greens, cooked farro, chopped green onions, red pepper flakes, and crumbled cheese.

-Recipe steps — and tips for success!
+Recipe steps and tips

 A bowl of roasted cauliflower salad with chickpeas, arugula, cilantro, and crumbled feta cheese placed for serving.
 Nearby are bowls of parsley and cilantro leaves, and a bowl of creamy dressing A napkin and wooden utensils rest beside the bowl on a light-colored surface.

-Roasted Cauliflower Salad with Chickpeas and Farro
+Roasted Cauliflower Salad with Farro and Crispy Chickpeas

 Karen Tedesco